About FreeAPI.watch

 How the site is funded

-The site is currently funded by affiliate links to paid alternatives shown on each API page (when a visitor needs more than the free tier offers, we link to paid services and receive a small commission if they sign up).
+The site is funded by affiliate links to paid alternatives shown on each API page (when a visitor needs more than the free tier offers, we link to paid services and receive a small commission if they sign up), by sponsorship, and by reader support.
 Display advertising via Google AdSense is planned once approved.
 There is no paid placement: API rankings on category pages are computed purely from the live monitoring data using the formula documented in the methodology.
 We have never accepted payment in exchange for inclusion, ranking position, or favorable description.

 Infrastructure costs are currently $0/month — the site runs entirely on Cloudflare's free tier (Workers, D1, Pages) plus GitHub Actions for the daily rebuild.
 This means the project doesn't need significant revenue to continue running, which keeps incentives aligned: there is no pressure to compromise data accuracy for monetization growth.